shivamdheer/ShivamDheer-BalkanID-Task/README.md

 <h1 align="center">Github API Data Fetching and Storing Program</h1>

 ## <img src="https://openclipart.org/download/307315/1538154643.svg" width="32" height="32"> About the project
-This program is designed to fetch data from the Github API using OAuth authentication and store it in a Postgres database.
-The program will normalize and deduplicate the data before storing it in the database.
-Additionally, the program will retrieve an access token from Github API to access the data.
-The program will be able to dynamically fetch repository data along with the owner's information, both public and private repositories of a user.
+This program has been specifically developed to obtain data from the Github API utilizing OAuth authentication and subsequently storing it in a Postgres database.
+This program has been designed to normalize and deduplicate data before storing it in the database.
+Furthermore, the program will retrieve an access token from the Github API to gain access to the data.
+This program has the capability of dynamically fetching repository data, along with the respective owner's information, which includes both public and private repositories of a user.

+The utilization of OAuth authentication ensures that secure access is maintained, and any unauthorized access to sensitive data is prevented.
+The program is designed to follow best practices in data normalization and deduplication to ensure that data quality is maintained at a high standard before storage.
+By doing so, the data remains easily retrievable and usable for analysis and other purposes.

+The program has been designed with scalability in mind, allowing for a large amount of data to be stored and accessed efficiently.
+The dynamic nature of the program enables it to retrieve repository and owner information from Github API with minimal user input, thereby ensuring the process is seamless and efficient.

+Overall, this program has been designed with a professional approach to ensure the highest level of data quality, security, and efficiency.
+The use of Github API and Postgres database, in conjunction with OAuth authentication, ensures that the program is reliable and secure for any user to use.

 ## <img src="https://cdn.iconscout.com/icon/free/png-512/laptop-user-1-1179329.png" width="32" height="32"> Getting Started
 To get a local copy up and running follow these simple steps.